tchajed/personal-website-demo/README.md

 to run the generator (for testing locally), and then edit the code in a text editor.

-If you've never done this kind of thing before, on Windows you'll probably want [Git Bash](https://gitforwindows.org/) and a text editor.
-Visual Studio Code is a good choice of text editor on all platforms.
+If you've never done this kind of thing before, on Windows you can use the [git binary installer](https://git-scm.com/download/win) or [GitHub desktop](https://desktop.github.com/).
+There are a lot of tutorials on version control with git, but it's a big topic that hopefully you won't need for your personal website where you aren't collaborating with anyone.

 To build locally you'll just need [Node.js](https://nodejs.org/en/), a widely-used JavaScript runtime.
 There are several ways to install it, depending